JStateson/MacroViewer/README.md

 Log in and access your macros page using chrome

-Expose the source code of the page and save it as an html file
+Expose the source code of the page and save it as "macros.html"

 Run this app and open the file.
 There is a demo macro file in the tar.